UPPMAX/bianca_workshops/docs/beginner/modules.md

     - Learners can unload a module
     - Learners understand to load the `bioinfo-tools` module first
     - Extra: Learners have found pre-installed software from the documentation
-    - Extra: Learners have found pre-installed databases from the documentation

     Lesson plan: